jeslynzhou/Pawllywood/README.md

    (3) Add Pet Profile details: Enables users to add new pet profiles, inputting the pet’s picture, name, breed, birth date (with automatically calculated age), gender, and their adopted date.

-   (4) My Pets: Allows users to know how many pets they have (displaying in a list format with the pets’ names, pictures, and adopted dates).
+   (4) My Pets:
+        - Allows users to know how many pets they have (displaying in a list format with the pets’ names, pictures, and adopted dates).
 Clicking on the pet profile will redirect the users to the home screen.
 Users can edit the pet lists by clicking on the 3 dots, showing a prompted box to confirm the edit.
 If they choose ‘yes’, users can delete the pet profile from the pet lists.
 If there are no pets inside the list, users will be prompted to add their first pet by clicking on the box.
+        - In the ‘Current’ pets list, by pressing on the 3 dots users can edit the pet lists, either archive or delete the pets.
+Archiving the pets will move the pets to the ‘Archive’ pets lists.
+If there are no pets inside the list, users will be prompted to add their first pet by pressing on the box.
+        - In the ‘Archive’ pets list, by pressing on the 3 dots users can edit the pet lists, either unarchive or delete the pets.
+Unarchiving the pets will move the pets to the ‘Current’ pets lists.

    (5) My Posts: Displays a list of posts created by the user within the forum.
 Users are also allowed to delete their own posts, providing control over their contributions to the community.
 If there are no posts inside the list, users will be prompted to share their thoughts by clicking on the box and be redirected to the forum screen.

+   (6) Manage Account: Users will be able to delete their account.

+   (7) Log Out: Users will be able to log out from their account.

 - **Problems Encountered:**